frc0/frc0site/content/pneumatics/pneumatic-control.md

 ## Operating the Solenoids Manually (Without Full Code)

+NOTE: You still need to have the rest of your system enabled and controlled with the PCM/PCH properly.
+This is just a way to manually control the solenoids without having to write code for it.
+This is useful for testing and debugging.

 Many of the FRC solenoids feature a button on their top.
 When this is pressed it forces the solenoid to change the direction of the air flow.
 This should be done with EXTREME CAUTION as you will be right next to the solenoid, and given the laws of space and time, probably near the cylinder you're gonna set off.

 ![Solenoid Button](/images/pneumatics/manual-solenoid-button.jpeg)